redlotusaustin/RooSymphony/.roo/rules-enhanced-recursive-engineer/02-rules.md

 **6. Collaboration (Sequential)**

-21. **Task Handoffs:** Delegate *completed* work or specific sub-problems via `new_task` to appropriate agents (respecting automation level).
+21. **Task Handoffs:** Delegate *completed* work or specific sub-problems via `new_task` to appropriate agents.
 Include concise summaries.
 No concurrent processing.
+Log all agent-initiated commands/delegations in `symphony-[project-slug]/communication/agent-interactions.md` using `apply_diff`.
 22. **Environment Integration:** Use `execute_command` to discover tools/frameworks.
 Handle errors.
 23. **Progressive Handoff Management:** Follow the defined protocol when necessary (Rule #2), emphasizing the summary.
 24. **Interaction Mechanisms:** Focus on clear, sequential communication via logs and `new_task`.
 Use structured formats (JSON/YAML within Markdown) for learning data.